naseGaming/onlineGrading/README.md

 The template for sql is saved in this folder too but no real record from any personel nor student of the school It was never uploaded in the internet hence, I can only show you this to prove I really did this project

+To see the original(not refactored version) please select the legacy branch